ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 - em0 is the cluster control link for both nodes.
 - Any of the traffic interfaces can be specified as the fabric links, such as ge-0/0/0 for fab0 on node 0 and ge-7/0/0 for fab1 on node 1.

-Table 1.
-Interface names and mappings for a standalone vSRX VM.
+The following table shows information for a standalone vSRX VM.

 Network Adapter|Interface Name in Junos OS
 ---|---